April 16, 2026

 Leadership and Emotional Contagion

 “Employees are not emotional islands.
 Rather, they continuously spread their own moods and receive and are influenced by others’ moods.
-When they work in groups, they literally can catch each others’ emotions like viruses, a phenomenon known as emotional contagion. ” Wharton @ Work, University of Pennsylvania There has been an important finding in neuroscience that should impact on how […]
+When they work in groups, they literally can catch each others’ emotions like viruses, a phenomenon known as emotional contagion. ” Wharton @ Work, University of Pennsylvania There is an important finding in neuroscience that should impact on how every […]

-July 1, 2016
+July 1, 2020

 Breathing Your Way to a Calmer Workplace – A Simple Solution